 The Devi temple in lavender/pink stood out.
-As I walked around taking pics, I noticed this father and daughter (pic above) resting behind the temple.
+As I walked around taking pics, I noticed this father and daughter resting behind the temple.
 Even though the father is sitting away from his daughter, his body language tells you how much he dotes on her.
 You see?
 Love how she is relishing that banana – the simple joys.
 Notice her silver anklets and hair tied in two “jutus”.
 Reminds me of baby Meera.

 The mother was standing right next to her (see this pic taken a few seconds earlier), but I thought the father-daughter made a better opener.
 Agree?